Ananzeh/Ananzeh/README.md

 ##### Hi Noob, I'm Bro:

-Try to kill me it well be fun Apexxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Try to kill me it will be fun Apexxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 Why you ...
 Why you Bulling meeeeeeeeeeeeeeeeeeeeeeeeeeee